-1. EXECUTIVE SUMMARY
+62 1.
+EXECUTIVE SUMMARY

-The international Java community develops and evolves JavaTM technology specifications using the Java Community Process (JCP.)
-The JCP produces high-quality specifications using an inclusive, consensus-based approach that produces a Specification, a Reference Implementation (to prove the Specification can be implemented,) and a Technology Compatibility Kit (a suite of tests, tools, and documentation that is used to test implementations for compliance with the Specification.)
+63 The international Java community develops and evolves Java[TM] technology specifications using the

+54 Java Community Process (JCP.)
+The JCP produces high-quality specifications using an inclusive, nical lead to work with that group to create a first draft.
+Agreement on the form and content of the draft

+- 65 consensus-based approach that produces a Specification, a Reference Implementation (to prove the - 66 Specification can be implemented,) and a Technology Compatibility Kit (a suite of tests, tools, and - 67 documentation that is used to test implementations for compliance with the Specification.)

-Experience has shown that the best way to produce a technology specification is to gather a group of industry experts who have a deep understanding of the technology in question, and for a strong technical lead to work with that group to create a first draft.
-Agreement on the form and content of the draft is then built using an iterative process that allows an ever-widening audience to review and comment on the document.
+Experience has shown that the best way to produce a technology specification is to gather a group of industry experts who have a deep understanding of the technology in question, and for a strong tech-

-An Executive Committee (EC) representing a cross-section of both major stakeholders and other members of the Java community is responsible for approving the passage of Specifications through the JCP's various stages and for reconciling discrepancies between Specifications and their associated test suites.

-There are four major stages in this version of the JCP:

-- 1. INITIATION: A Specification targeted at the desktop/server or consumer/embedded space is initiated by one or more Members and approved for development by the responsible EC.
-A group of experts is formed to assist the Spec Lead with the development of the Specification. - 2.
-DRAFT RELEASES: The Expert Group develops the Specification through an iterative process, releasing drafts for public review and comment.
-After the formal Public Review the EC holds a ballot on whether the JSR should proceed to the Final Release stage. - 3.
-FINAL RELEASE: The Spec Lead submits the Specification to the PMO for publication as the Proposed Final Draft.
+- is then built using an iterative process that allows an ever-widening audience to review and comment on the document. - 73 An Executive Committee (EC) representing a cross-section of both major stakeholders and other - 74 members of the Java community is responsible for approving the passage of Specifications through - the JCP's various stages and for reconciling discrepancies between Specifications and their associat-ed test suites. - 77 There are four major stages in this version of the JCP: - INITIATION: A Specification targeted at the desktop/server or consumer/embedded space is initiated by one or more Members and approved for development by the responsible EC.
+A group of experts is formed to assist the Spec Lead with the development of the Specification. - DRAFT RELEASES: The Expert Group develops the Specification through an iterative process, releasing drafts for public review and comment.
+After the formal Public Review the EC holds a ballot on whether the JSR should proceed to the Final Release stage. - FINAL RELEASE: The Spec Lead submits the Specification to the PMO for publication as the Proposed Final Draft.
 When the RI and TCK are completed, and the RI passes the TCK, the Specification, the RI, and the TCK are submitted to the PMO, which circulates them to the responsible EC for final approval. - 4.
 MAINTENANCE: The Specification, Reference Implementation, and Technology Compatibility Kit are updated in response to ongoing requests for clarification, interpretation, enhancements, and revisions.
-The EC reviews proposed changes to the Specification and indicates which can be carried out immediately and which should be deferred to a new JSR.

-This version (2.10) of the JCP was developed using the Java Community Process itself by means of JSR 364, which was led by Oracle with all Executive Committee members forming the Expert Group.
+The EC reviews proposed changes to the Specification and indicates which can be carried out immediately and which should be deferred to a new JSR. - This version (2.10) of the JCP was developed using the Java Community Process itself by means of JSR 364, which was led by Oracle with all Executive Committee members forming the Expert Group. - 94

-2. DEFINITIONS
+95 2.
+DEFINITIONS